Configuration of communication line of "Serial", "Serial Line Redundant" and "Serial System&Line Redundant" categories

 It sets a constant DTR signal level in case that is not actively used by the selected handshaking type.

 If the option is enabled, the communication thread is waiting for the transmission to end.
 The option enables the synchronization of RTS or DTR signal control at the end of the transmission (see Receive delay) in case of the handshake of Custom type.
-As the standard serial drivers of Windows operating systems allow to get information only about the transmission of the last byte into the transmission shift register of UART device (but not physically sent out), then in case of this option, there is 1 character with 0xFF value added to the end of the transmitted message.
+As the standard serial drivers of Windows operating systems allow to get information only about the transmission of the last byte into the transmission shift register of the UART device (but not physically sent out), then in the case of this option, there is 1 character with 0xFF value added to the end of the transmitted message.
 At the moment of transmission indication of this character into the transmit register, the inherent message is sent out safely, and Receive delay (if nonzero) is starting to tick.
 See also Note.